1. Home

 6/10

 Among all the usual convertible cars you’d expect to feature here, this is a bit of a quirk.
-The Volkswagen T-Roc Convertible isn’t the first soft-top crossovers (that honour goes to the Range Rover Evoque), but the T-Roc is the only one currently on sale.
-It’s actually built in the same factory that produces the Porsche 718 Cayman and that previously built convertible versions of the Volkswagen Golf and Volkswagen Beetle, as well as the Karmann Ghia.
+The Volkswagen T-Roc Convertible isn’t the first soft-top crossover (that honour goes to the Range Rover Evoque), but the T-Roc is the only one currently on sale.
+It’s actually built in the same factory that produces the Porsche 718 Cayman and the facility which previously built convertible versions of the Volkswagen Golf and Volkswagen Beetle, as well as the Karmann Ghia.
 It’s in good company then.

 The fabric roof folds down in just nine seconds and neatly slots down behind the rear seats.
 It’s a much more elegant solution than the MINI Convertible.
 It also means there are two proper rear seats although unlike a standard T-Roc, there are only two seats, so you’ll have to clamber into the back.